laurencedawson/sync-for-reddit/README.md

 ## Work in progress

-### View types
-	- Cards missing thumbnail not showing at all (cards)
-	- test messages under different view types
-	- add bit in settings to change view type

 - Icons for user, OP, friend

 - add option to move position of image for slide
 - Sidebar...
-- AMOLED
 - Monet more contrast in night mode
 - thumbnail clickable from comments
 - Icons in comment nav bar need themeing
 - Look into updating all newer java calls in the palette lib